CoderDojo/community-platform/CONTRIBUTING.md

 #### Which branch?

-For developing new features and bug fixes, the `master` branch should be pulled and built upon.
+For developing new features and bug fixes, the `master` branch needs to be pulled and built upon.
 Zen follows a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) model, where the master branch is always deployed to production.